kgar/GMS2-FriendlyCosmonaut-DialogueSystem/to-do.md

 ## To Do (formerly, Stretches)
+- Implement a treasure chest object that queues up text and then awards an item.
+  - Make it animate open with an opening sound effect, play an item gained sound effect, type-write some text about the item gained, and remain in an emptied / opened state afterward
+  - Implement as a global variable kind of thing.
+  - Upgrade it so it is data-driven
+    - Data tells where on the screen it should go
+    - Data to keep track of the item it contains (it should be emptyable)
+    - Data to keep track of anything special, like a unique treasure message
 - Provide scrollability to choice, so any number of options can appear in the textbox
   - This should include arrow pointers up and down in the center x / top and bottom y of the textbox; the arrows should only appear for their corresponding direction when that direction is accessible
   - Can I make it so scrolling is smooth, with strings of text scrolling in and out of view instead of instantly changing?
 Herp lerp 🤙